kovidgoyal/calibre/manual/creating_plugins.rst

         The prefix ``calibre_plugins`` must always be present. ``some_name`` comes from the filename of the empty text file.
         ``some_module`` refers to  :file:`some_module.py` file inside the zip file.
-Note that this importing is just as powerful as regular python imports.
+Note that this importing is just as powerful as regular Python imports.
 You can create packages and subpackages of .py modules inside the zip file, just like you would normally (by defining __init__.py in each sub-directory), and everything should Just Work.

         The name you use for ``some_name`` enters a global namespace shared by all plugins, **so make it as unique as possible**.
-        But remember that it must be a valid python identifier (only alphabets, numbers and the underscore).
+        But remember that it must be a valid Python identifier (only alphabets, numbers and the underscore).

     **__init__.py**
         As before, the file that defines the plugin class